Proof-of-Archival-Storage

 - Verify that the

-submitted has not expired:- Compute
+sector_idsubmitted has not expired:- Compute

-. - Compute
+segment_commitmentatsector_expiration_check_history_size. - Compute

-expiration_history_size = hash(sector_id||segment_commitment) mod (sector_max_lifetime - sector_expiration_check_history_size) + sector_expiration_check_history_size
+expiration_history_size = hash(sector_id||segment_commitment) mod (sector_max_lifetime - sector_expiration_check_history_size) + sector_expiration_check_history_size - Check that

-is smaller than current history size of the chain.
+expiration_history_sizeis smaller than current history size of the chain.

 - Compute